 10 Metareferences in the movie Elf

 I have just finished watching the movie Elf as I do at this time of the year each year.
-I was struck by one particular scene where Buddy the eld looks out from a bridge on a snowy night and how it references James Cagney in the Frank Capra film It's a wonderful life.
+I was struck by one particular scene where Buddy the elf looks out from a bridge on a snowy night and how it references James Stewart in the Frank Capra film It's a wonderful life.
 Others have noticed similar things and the movie is described by some critics as being a "meta film" in the way it acknowledges and plays with audience expectations of the Christmas movie genre, tying familiar tropes together to create an original story wrapped in a "holiday classic bow".

 1. It's A Wonderful Life Buddy's bridge scene references George Bailey contemplating his purpose in life.